-1. Guidelines And Procedures For Submission of New Program Proposals 2.
-Guidelines for the Routing and Approval of Proposed Course/Program Revisions in the Undergraduate Divisions 47 3.
-Guidelines for the Routing and Approval of Graduate Course/Program Revisions 49 4.
-Guidelines for Review of Programs 51 5.
+1. The Mission Statement of the University and related items 4 2.
+Items Related to the Journal of Record 6 3.
+The Core Curriculum and related items 4.
+Items related to Governance, the General Faculty, and General Faculty Meetings 12 5.
+Items related to the Academic Council.
+6. Items related to Committees of the General Faculty 15 7.
+Items related to Teaching: Curricula, Grading, Credit, etc 22 8.
+Items related to Teaching: Approved degrees, majors, minors, etc 38 9.
+Items related to Appointment, Promotion, Tenure, and Retirement 42 10.
+Items related to the Faculty Secretary 43 11.
+Items related to Faculty Rights and Benefits 44 Appendices 1.
+Guidelines And Procedures For Submission of New Program Proposals 47 2.
+Guidelines for the Routing and Approval of Proposed Course/Program Revisions in the Undergraduate Divisions 48 3.
+Guidelines for the Routing and Approval of Graduate Course/Program Revisions 4.
+Guidelines for Review of Programs 5.
 Timetable and Guidelines for Tenure and Promotion 6.
-Guidelines for Sabbatical Proposals 61 7.
-Pre-Tenure Research Leave Program - Application Guidelines 64 8.
-Summer Research Stipend - Application Guidelines 67 9.
-Research Grants - Application Guidelines 10.
-Guidelines for Senior Summer Fellowship 73 11.
-Guiding Principles and Procedural Guidelines for Faculty Compensation 76 12.
-Guidelines for Faculty Annual Merit Review and Self-Evaluation 13.
-Merit Appeal Process 14.
-Application for Emeritus Status and clarifications 15.
-Process for mediation of disputes concerning violations of academic freedom of faculty 16.
-Policies for Part-Time Students 17.
-Fairfield University Intellectual Property Policy 91 18.
-Fairfield University Non-Discrimination and Harassment Policy 19.
-Four Year Honors Program 105 20.
-Internship Programs 112 21.
-Student Academic Grievance Procedure 114 22.
-University Admissions and Tuition Policy 118 23.
-Fairfield University Computer Systems Acceptable Use Policy 120 24. $\mathbf{r} = \mathbf{r} \mathbf{r} \mathbf{r}$ 25.
-University Council Constitution 129 26.
-Fairfield University Institutional Review Board 131 27.
-Guidelines for Faculty Recruitment 133
+Guidelines for Sabbatical Proposals 7.
+Pre-Tenure Research Leave Program - Application Guidelines 8.
+Summer Research Stipend - Application Guidelines 9.
+Research Grants - Application Guidelines Guidelines for Senior Summer Fellowship Guiding Principles and Procedural Guidelines for Faculty Compensation Guidelines for Faculty Annual Merit Review and Self-Evaluation Merit Appeal Process Application for Emeritus Status and clarifications Process for mediation of disputes concerning violations of academic freedom of faculty Policies for Part-Time Students Fairfield University Intellectual Property Policy Fairfield University Non-Discrimination and Harassment Policy Four Year Honors Program Internship Programs University Admissions and Tuition Policy Procedures in Support of Fairfield University's Computer Systems Acceptable Use Policy University Council Constitution Fairfield University Institutional Review Board Guidelines for Faculty Recruitment ∠ ( • Outdening for Faculty Neclulthent エノサ